zachbabanov/rscoder-network/README.md

 ## Usage

 Receiver Point always must be started first.
-If you are running root user do not forget `sudo` with executable<br>
+If you are running root user do not forget `sudo` with executable.<br>
 Receiver Point executable need to be started with provided `PORT_NUMBER`

 ```shell script